justmoon/node-bignum/README.markdown

 .rand(upperBound)
 -----------------

-If `upperBound` is supplied, return a random `bigint` between the instance value and `upperBound - 1`, inclusive.
+If `upperBound` is supplied, return a random `bignum` between the instance value and `upperBound - 1`, inclusive.

-Otherwise, return a random `bigint` between 0 and the instance value - 1, inclusive.
+Otherwise, return a random `bignum` between 0 and the instance value - 1, inclusive.

 .probPrime()
 ------------

-Return whether the bigint is:
+Return whether the bignum is:

 * certainly prime (true)
 * probably prime ('maybe')